-Volume 5: Maturity as Health Sciences University describes: the split from Methodist Hospital; developing the Baylor Clinic; Butler's Interim Presidency; stabilizing finances; the arrival of Paul Klotman as President; centralizing the administration; and full development of the McNair Campus. (to be published late 2017)
+Volume 5: Maturity as health sciences university describes: the split from Methodist Hospital; developing the Baylor Clinic; Butler's Interim presidency; stabilizing finances; the arrival of Dr. Paul Klotman as president; centralizing the administration; and full development of the McNair Campus.

 Each volume, including postage, costs $35 and may be ordered from the College.